frankverhoeven/fv-code-highlighter/readme.txt

 * Improvement: Updated CSS keywords
 * Change: PHP code must start with a PHP tag (<?php, <?=) for the highlighter to work correctly
 * Fix: Various highlighter fixes

-= 1.9.1 =

-* New: A general highlighter for unsupported code types
-* Improvement: Changed the html that displays code
-* Improvement: Performance improvements
-* Improvement: Updated PHP keywords & functions
-* Change: Cache is now disabled if WP_DEBUG = true, make sure it is set to false on production!
-* Fix: Fixed various styling issues

-= 1.9 =

-* Improvement: Code cleanup
-* Fix: Switch to new author domain
-* Fix: Cacher tried to delete the entire hdd in certain circumstances
-* Fix: Updater check
-* Fix: Code toolbox selection